 When thinking about HRT, you should specifically be sure to talk to your doctor about your levels regarding sex hormones since they are connected to so many different functions.
 Even though hormones like cortisol and insulin are also critical, sex hormones are responsible for a vast majority of the changes our bodies naturally go through as we age and develop.

 Remember that it isn’t the solution for everybody and that a thorough, honest conversation with your doctor is necessary!
-Hopefully, HRT can solve a great deal of problems you’ve been dealing with and help you live a more fulfilling life.
+Hopefully, HRT can help you to Live Your Best Life.

 For more in-depth information, be sure to get my free e-book!
 What concerns are you hoping to solve with HRT?